strashacc/final/README.md

 - TTL index: Automatically remove old data (e.g., expired tasks)

 ## 🚀 Deployment
-The project is deployed on platforms such as Render, Replit, or Railway.
-Ensure .env files store sensitive information like database connection strings and JWT secrets.
+The project can be deployed on platforms such as Render, Replit, or Railway.
+Ensure store sensitive information like database connection strings and JWT secrets is stored in environment variables.